 Installing a tropical hardwood deck with a species like Ipe or Cumaru is done the same way as your typical pressure treated Pine or even composite deck: Ipe clip and other hidden fasteners or face screwed.
 Each deck fastener system method has pros and cons.
 Face screwing is fast and secure but it leaves exposed screw holes that many find unattractive.
 Hidden fasteners leave an unblemished … [Read more...] about Ipe Clip: Hidden Fasteners vs Deck Screws

 For many people lumber pricing is a mystery.
 It varies widely from once supplier to another, one week to the next, and even within the same species.
 So many variables are in play and questions that have to be asked.
 Board foot or lineal foot?
 Widths, Thickness, and Length requirements?
 Specific grade or grain pattern?
 Delivery or pickup?
 Milling or moulding needed?
 All of these elements … [Read more...] about Cost of Ipe Decking Price Study

 Importing exotic hardwoods like Ipe to the US market is an in depth process that not only needs to consider federal and foreign government regulations, but also cultural and climatic differences.
 In many cases we deal with a different hemisphere so while the US enters prime deck building season, much of South America is still in their rainy season.
 In fact most South American sawmills have been … [Read more...] about Ipe Markets Tighten

 The countries in South America where we buy our Ipe Decking have very specific buying seasons regulated by governmental and environmental controls.
 This means we are buying all our Ipe lumber for the entire year right now and the yard is filling up fast.
-We are really excited about the quality of this Ipe and feel confident we will be able to supply all of our customers with the same sizes and … [Read more...] about Ipe Decking Buying Season in Full Swing
+We are really excited about the quality of this Ipe and feel confident we will be able to supply all of our customers with the same … [Read more...] about Ipe Decking Buying Season in Full Swing